-In fact, a report published by the American Association for Long-Term Care Insurance (AALTCI), a national consumer advocacy and education group, reports that in 2014 insurance companies paid nearly $8 billion in claims over $21 million dollars a day in Long-Term Care claims.
+In fact, a report published by the American Association for Long-Term Care Insurance (AALTCI), a national consumer advocacy and education group, reports that in 2018 the major insurance companies paid nearly $10.3 billion in claims over $28 million a day.

-These Long-Term Care events happen often.
+These long-term care events happen often.
 The US Department of Health and Human Services says if you reach the age of 65 you have a 70% chance of needing some type of Long-Term Care service before you pass.
 You can learn more from the HHS website set up for LTC information: longtermcare.acl.gov.

 The New York Times article quotes Marguerita Cheng, a certified financial planner who runs Blue Ocean Global Wealth in Rockville, Maryland.
 She said she was glad she recommended Long-Term Care Insurance for her father, who died this year at the age of 82.

 “He had bought a policy when he was 68 with a $125 daily benefit with 5 percent simple inflation protection.”
-Last year, his daily care cost $256 but almost all of it was covered because the benefit had increased to $219.75.Ms.
-Marguerita Cheng, a certified financial planner who runs Blue Ocean Global Wealth in Rockville, Maryland.
+Last year, his daily care cost $256 but almost all of it was covered because the benefit had increased to $219.75.

-Today, most people start looking at Long-Term Care Insurance coverage in their 40’s and 50’s when their health is much better and premiums, which are based in part on age and health.
+Today, most people start looking at Long-Term Care Insurance coverage in their 40’s and 50’s when they can enjoy lower premiums because of both their age and health.

 For example, a healthy married male, age 54 in Texas can obtain $4000 a month benefit, with an initial $150,000 pool of money, partnership certified with 3% compound inflation, for about $90 a month.

-Many states have partnership programs available which provide dollar-for-dollar asset protection if you have a qualified policy.
+Most states have partnership programs available that provide dollar-for-dollar asset protection if you have a qualified policy.
 The Long-Term Care Partnership Program is a collaboration between state government and insurance companies.
 Under this partnership, applicants who purchase qualifying Long-Term Care Insurance policies can access Medicaid coverage while retaining assets they would normally be required to spend on their Long Term Health Care.
 This is referred to as dollar for dollar asset protection or asset disregard.